OmniFlux Programming Language Reference Manual ๐

 The omniflux command line tool provides options to control how your code is compiled and executed:

 omniflux <filename>: Compiles and runs the specified file.--compile-only(or--no-run): Compiles the code to JavaScript without running the output file.--strict(or--no-llm): Disables the AI self-healing fallback.
 If the local compiler encounters syntax it doesn't recognize or if there is a syntax error, the compilation fails immediately and displays the errors.
-This is ideal for offline development and CI/CD pipelines.--verbose(or-v): Prints detailed usage statistics when communicating with the AI backend, such as the exact model used, request duration, input tokens, output tokens, and reasoning tokens.
+This is ideal for offline development and CI/CD pipelines.--verbose(or-v): Prints detailed usage statistics when communicating with the AI backend, such as the exact model used, request duration, input tokens, output tokens, and reasoning tokens.--watch(or-w): Watches for file changes in the input file or any of its dependencies and automatically recompiles and restarts.--force(or-f): Forces compilation and rebuild of the target and its dependencies even if they are already up-to-date.

 OmniFlux is designed to keep development simple and clean.
 However, when you need direct access to the Node.js ecosystem, npm modules, or raw JavaScript APIs, you can write JavaScript code directly inside an escape block using the @{ and @} markers.